mdshahariarhafizofficial/vehicle-rental-system/readme.md

 TypeScript team for type safety

 All contributors and testers

-📞 Support
-For support, email your-email@example.com or create an issue in the repository.

 🚀 Happy Coding!
 If you find this project useful, please give it a star! ⭐